dwjackson/exifget/README.md

 ## Building

+ExifGet has few dependencies, but it does depend on having a C compiler that is compliant with the C99 standard.

 If you downloaded ExifGet from the Git repository, you will need to have the GNU Autotools installed.
 To prepare the project for compilation: